donzelot/hn70ap/circuitboard/README.md

 Main radio transceiver
 ----------------------
 The main radio transceiver is a si4463 with separate TX and RX signals along with a PTT.
 It can be connected to external RF hardware (LNA/PA/Switch).
-It is RF matched for the 430-440 MHz frequency band.
+Using BOM components, it is RF matched for the 430-440 MHz frequency band, but you can tweak components for any frequency of your choice.
 The device is connected to SPI4.

 ```
 MOSI4  PE6/5